cjdoris/ExactpAdics/docs/pad-basics.md

 >
 > `-> BoolElt, ExtDataFldPadExact`

 True if `L` is an extension of `K`.
-If so, also returns an object representing this extension; any intrinsic which takes as input two fields expected to be in an extension can instead take this one object.
+If so, also returns an object of type `ExtDataFldPadExact` representing this extension; any intrinsic which takes as input two fields expected to be in an extension can instead take this one object.

 > **`IsPrimeField`**`(K :: FldPadExact)`
 >